-Eric Bosset is a partner whose practice encompasses a broad range of complex litigation matters, with an emphasis on (1) privacy, data security and consumer protection, (2) employment and employee benefits, and (3) financial products and services.
+Eric Bosset is a partner whose practice encompasses a broad range of complex litigation matters, with an emphasis on (1) privacy, data security and consumer protection, (2) employment, and (3) financial products and services.
 Mr. Bosset has extensive experience in class actions, MDL proceedings, and other multi-party lawsuits.
 His trial victories include a jury verdict in a class action lawsuit that The National Law Journal ranked among the 25 most notable defense verdicts of the year.

 Privacy and Consumer Protection

 Mr. Bosset was named “Most Valuable Player” in Privacy & Consumer Protection by Law360.
 He has an extensive practice representing Internet service providers, publishers and advertisers in class action litigation involving claims of unauthorized collection and disclosure of personally identifiable information (“PII”).
 He has successfully represented Microsoft, AOL, CBS, McDonald’s, Mazda, and Cable One in obtaining the dismissals of putative class action lawsuits that asserted federal law claims under the Electronic Communications Privacy Act (“ECPA”), Computer Fraud and Abuse Act (“CFAA”), and Video Privacy Protection Act (“VPPA”), as well as state law claims for unfair practices, trespass, and invasion of privacy.